 In order to send information, RFID tags also need to be able to store information.
 There are three types of data storage used with RFID tags – read-write, write-only and write once, read many (WORM).
 The data on a read-write tag can be added to or overwritten.
 Read-only tags cannot be added to or overwritten.
 These tags contain only the data stored in them at the time they were made.
 WORM tags can have additional data added one time, but they cannot be overwritten.

-Most passive RFID tags cost between seven and 20 cents U.S. (16 pence GBP) each, while active and semi-passive tags vary in price according to range, storage type and quantity needed.
-The RFID industry’s goal is to get the cost of a passive RFID tag down to five cents (four pence GBP) each.
+Most passive RFID tags cost between 8 and 18 euro cent (16 pence GBP) each, while active and semi-passive tags vary in price according to range, storage type and quantity needed.
+The RFID industry’s goal is to get the cost of a passive RFID tag down to six cents (four pence GBP) each.
 Once the tags reach this price level, it will become cost effective to use the tags for tracking a much wider variety of products.
 It will also be realistic to track the journey of products from manufacture to transport and purchase.
 In order for this system to work, each product will also need to be given a unique ID number.